-Rundu falls within the Broadleaved Tree-and-Savanna biome as depicted in Figure 7 below.
-Plant life in this biome is dominated by several species of tall trees that can form a moderately thick canopy.
-The vegetation type is characterised as the Okavango Valley which is dominated by floodplain grasslands or woodlands (Mendelsohn et al., 2002).
-The subject site is vegetated and thus it should be ensured that should any protected plant species occur on site that they are accommodated within the proposed layouts and may not be removed without a valid permit from the local Department of Forestry.
+The subject site is largely vegetated.
+It should however be ensured that any protected plant species occur on site that they are accommodated within the proposed layouts and may not be removed without a valid permit from the local Department of Forestry.